kotoszo/TimeTableUWP/README.md

 Funny part:
 *I had to manually type all the data into the XMLs, because the Volánbusz Transport Company doesn't share their API.

+update: i found a workaround to send post requests to the site. big changes incoming :)